7 Mistakes to Avoid When Building a Deck

 Proper drainage and ventilation are vital to preventing moisture buildup, mold, and rot.
 Ensure that your deck has a slight slope away from your home to promote water runoff.
 Leave small gaps between boards to allow for air circulation and water drainage.
 These steps will help your deck stay dry, clean, and structurally sound for many years.

 Avoiding these seven common mistakes can help you achieve a beautiful, durable, and safe deck that enhances your home’s outdoor living space.
-If you’re in American Fork, Utah, and ready to start your deck project, Quality Decking of Utah is here to help.
+If you’re in Spanish Fork, Utah, and ready to start your deck project, Quality Decking of Utah is here to help.
 Our team ensures compliance with local building codes, uses top-quality materials, and delivers expert craftsmanship from start to finish.

 Call us today at 385-363-9514 or fill out our online form to schedule a consultation.
 Let Quality Decking of Utah bring your dream deck to life with precision and professionalism.